The Music Compositions of

 2. Choosing the samples

 These are the sample sets used in the Soundblaster Live.
-My main sources are the Sonido orchestra CD, with a not very good piano from the Sonido Piano & Organs CD, clarinet & some 'attack' brass from the Creative Essentials Woodwind & Brass CD, a few additional percussion from the E-mu Soundfont Library CD, choir from Peter Siedlaczek's Classical Choir CD, and my organ adapted from John McCoy's Jeux soundfont.
+My main sources were the Sonido orchestra CD, with a not very good piano from the Sonido Piano & Organs CD, clarinet & some 'attack' brass from the Creative Essentials Woodwind & Brass CD, a few additional percussion from the E-mu Soundfont Library CD, choir from Peter Siedlaczek's Classical Choir CD, and my organ adapted from John McCoy's Jeux soundfont.

 One of the downfalls of MIDI instruments is that although with a lot of effort you can add expression with MIDI controllers in your sequencer files (more about that below), the instruments don't change their timbre in the way that real instruments do.
 But at least I sought to include variant sounds for some instruments, such as in the trumpet, where I have soft, normal-loud, extra loud, strident / attack (good mostly for 'stabs'), and muted.
 Some of these variant sounds use the same samples but with different parameters set, while others have to be completely different sample sets and therefore increasing load on memory and storage space.